hunterjmatthews/Undergraduate-Classes/Complex Variables/README.md

 ## Course Description:
 Geometry and algebra of complex numbers, functions of a complex variable, power series, integration, calculus of residues, conformal mapping.

+## Textbook Used:
+1. Complex Variables and Applications 9th edition by James Ward Brown and Ruel Vance Churchill

 ## Notes:
 | Lecture | Date | Documents |
 | ------- | ---- | --------- |